xiechf974/rfc3535-20years-later/Prez/IETF120/nemops-session2-summary.md

 |NEW-OPS-REQ-GLUE            |Nice to have  |     Strong     |  Nice to have  |Nice to have    |  Nice to have  |     TBC        |     TBC        |

-# Papers
+# Papers with Requirements

 1. [NEMOPS: RFC3535 and the forgotten word](https://www.ietf.org/slides/slides-nemopsws-nemops-rfc3535-and-the-forgotten-word-00.pdf)
-   + (NEW-OPS-REQ-STRENGTHEN-DM) "New services can/should be modeled directly in YANG"
+   + (**NEW-OPS-REQ-STRENGTHEN-DM**) "New services can/should be modeled directly in YANG"
-   + (NEW-OPS-REQ-EASE-EXPOSURE) "Should focus more on operational data aspects.
+   + (**NEW-OPS-REQ-EASE-EXPOSURE**) "Should focus more on operational data aspects.
 There must be enough information to come to data driven decisions, which then ends in closed loops that solve (or prevent) incidents"
 2. [Towards a Unified Compute and Communication Infrastructure for Application and Network Management](https://www.ietf.org/slides/slides-nemopsws-paper-towards-a-unified-compute-and-communication-infrastructure-for-application-and-network-management-00.pdf)
-   + (NEW-OPS-REQ-GLUE) "Providing standardized models of unified compute and communication infrastructure, along with mechanisms to expose their properties"
+   + (**NEW-OPS-REQ-GLUE**) "Providing standardized models of unified compute and communication infrastructure, along with mechanisms to expose their properties"
 3. [RFC3535, 20 Years Later from an Operator's Perspective (Deutsche Telekom)](https://www.ietf.org/slides/slides-nemopsws-paper-rfc3535-years-later-from-an-operators-perspective-deutsche-telekom-00.pdf)
-   + (NEW-OPS-REQ-DM-RATIONALIZE) "The stability of the IETF models and the conformance to proper IETF YANG make them superior to OpenConfigg whose models suffer from inconsistencies across versions, this in turn leads to operational and interoperability issues"
+   + (**NEW-OPS-REQ-DM-RATIONALIZE**) "The stability of the IETF models and the conformance to proper IETF YANG make them superior to OpenConfigg whose models suffer from inconsistencies across versions, this in turn leads to operational and interoperability issues"
-   + (NEW-OPS-REQ-DM-RATIONALIZE) "We don't want to go down the path of scope and feature creep with an ever larger surface area of the language"
+   + (**NEW-OPS-REQ-DM-RATIONALIZE**) "We don't want to go down the path of scope and feature creep with an ever larger surface area of the language"
-   + (NEW-OPS-REQ-CLIENT-TOOLS) "Collaboration on open-source software, like Orchestron (https://github.com/orchestron-orchestrator/)"
+   + (**NEW-OPS-REQ-CLIENT-TOOLS**) "Collaboration on open-source software, like Orchestron (https://github.com/orchestron-orchestrator/)"
-   + (NEW-OPS-REQ-EASE-EXPOSURE) "the convergence of configuration management and the collection and monitoring of operational state is essential"
+   + (**NEW-OPS-REQ-EASE-EXPOSURE**) "the convergence of configuration management and the collection and monitoring of operational state is essential"
-   + (NEW-OPS-REQ-INTEGRATION) "The IETF could do more to help bridge the gap by providing standardized operational monitoring models to match the configuration models; at both the device level and the network/service level"
+   + (**NEW-OPS-REQ-INTEGRATION**) "The IETF could do more to help bridge the gap by providing standardized operational monitoring models to match the configuration models; at both the device level and the network/service level"
-   + (NEW-OPS-REQ-IT-INTEGRATION) "The combination of the relevant TMF specifications and IETF YANG service models would offer service providers a comprehensive and powerful solution"
+   + (**NEW-OPS-REQ-IT-INTEGRATION**) "The combination of the relevant TMF specifications and IETF YANG service models would offer service providers a comprehensive and powerful solution"
 4. [RFC 3535, 20 Years Later: An Update of Operators Requirements on Network Management Protocols and Modelling](https://www.ietf.org/slides/slides-nemopsws-paper-rfc3535-years-later-an-update-of-operators-requirements-on-network-management-protocols-and-modelling-00.pdf)
 5. [Rethinking Standardisation of Network Management](https://www.ietf.org/slides/slides-nemopsws-paper-rethinking-standardisation-of-network-management-00.pdf)
-   + (NEW-OPS-REQ-QUICK-BUT-WELL) "need for iteration"
+   + (**NEW-OPS-REQ-QUICK-BUT-WELL**) "need for iteration"
-   + (NEW-OPS-REQ-ITER) "To keep operators engaged, the IETF needs a velocity and approach to standardisation that allows for business goals to be incrementally realised."
+   + (**NEW-OPS-REQ-ITER**) "To keep operators engaged, the IETF needs a velocity and approach to standardisation that allows for business goals to be incrementally realised."
-   + (NEW-OPS-REQ-CLIENT-TOOLS) "The need for open source"
+   + (**NEW-OPS-REQ-CLIENT-TOOLS**) "The need for open source"
-   + (NEW-OPS-REQ-GUIDANCE) "There is little or no publications or standards consideration for how different IETF technologies might fit together.
+   + (**NEW-OPS-REQ-GUIDANCE**) "There is little or no publications or standards consideration for how different IETF technologies might fit together.
 This places constraints on the relevance of the technologies that are developed in the IETF"
-   + (NEW-OPS-REQ-REUSABILITY) "The need for reuse"
+   + (**NEW-OPS-REQ-REUSABILITY**) "The need for reuse"
-   + NEW-OPS-REQ-ARCH
+   + **NEW-OPS-REQ-ARCH** Added as a new req
 6. [Agile Incremental Driven Development for Network Management](https://www.ietf.org/slides/slides-nemopsws-paper-agile-incremental-driven-development-for-network-management-00.pdf)
-   + (NEW-OPS-REQ-ITER) "Enable agile incremental driven development"
+   + (**NEW-OPS-REQ-ITER**) "Enable agile incremental driven development"
 7. [Evolving Challenges and Solutions in Network Management](https://www.ietf.org/slides/slides-nemopsws-paper-evolving-challenges-and-solutions-in-network-management-00.pdf)
-   + (NEW-OPS-REQ-SCALE) "YANG Scalability"
+   + (**EW-OPS-REQ-SCALE**) "YANG Scalability"
    + "data sources should implement active streaming of data to post-processing systems immediately upon production, this will also ensure that closed-loop automation systems have access to data in near real-time."
-   + (NEW-OPS-REQ-REUSABILITY) "There is potential for retrofitting Internet of Things (IoT) oriented protocols on telemetry or management-type signaling within the network management domain"
+   + (**NEW-OPS-REQ-REUSABILITY**) "There is potential for retrofitting Internet of Things (IoT) oriented protocols on telemetry or management-type signaling within the network management domain"
 8. [IAB NEMOPS Position Paper - Telefonica](https://www.ietf.org/slides/slides-nemopsws-paper-iab-nemops-position-paper-telefonica-00.pdf)
-   + (NEW-OPS-REQ-Y2KG) "the YANG language should evolve towards a grounding on formal knowledge representation to achieve the semantic  interoperability level.
+   + (**NEW-OPS-REQ-Y2KG**) "the YANG language should evolve towards a grounding on formal knowledge representation to achieve the semantic  interoperability level.
 Standards like Resource Definition Framework (RDF) and Web
 Ontology Language (OWL) from the Semantic Web may serve as reference in this area."
-   + (NEW-OPS-REQ-UNSILO) "Fixed hierarchical structure limits the modeling of complex scenarios where relationships within the data are important...graph structures provide a more flexible structure that can accommodate any kind of data"
+   + (**NEW-OPS-REQ-UNSILO**) "Fixed hierarchical structure limits the modeling of complex scenarios where relationships within the data are important...graph structures provide a more flexible structure that can accommodate any kind of data"
-   + (NEW-OPS-REQ-CLIENT-TOOLS) "Lack of mature YANG libraries, with several efforts in different programming languages that have been abandoned or that do not keep the pace of the standards"
+   + (**NEW-OPS-REQ-CLIENT-TOOLS**) "Lack of mature YANG libraries, with several efforts in different programming languages that have been abandoned or that do not keep the pace of the standards"
-   + (NEW-OPS-REQ-QUICK-BUT-WELL) "maintenance and up-to-date documentation of the YANG models is a not agile process"
+   + (**NEW-OPS-REQ-QUICK-BUT-WELL**) "maintenance and up-to-date documentation of the YANG models is a not agile process"
-   + (NEW-OPS-REQ-GLUE) "Integrating additional relevant information that could be required for those applications for taking decisions on the network"
+   + (**NEW-OPS-REQ-GLUE**) "Integrating additional relevant information that could be required for those applications for taking decisions on the network"

 # Lower Level YANG and Protocol-related Requirements Combined with High-Level Service and Network Model Requirements